 "It is absolutely not an impossible task to connect our resorts, protect our water and preserve the backcountry," Rafferty said.

 Transportation and environmental issues, among others, are the focus of the recent Mountain Accord initiative and will also be taken into account by proponents of One Wasatch, Rafferty said.
-The proposed connections will be paid for with private funds and will be vetted through the public planning process, he added.

 "We are fully invested in the Mountain Accord process," he said.
 "If we didn't think we could do this responsibly, these seven resort general managers wouldn't be sitting on the stage today.